Every aspect of your Floodlight Cam’s operation can be controlled through your Ring App.

 - Lights: Turn the floodlights on and off

-- Ring Neighborhoods: Share suspicious events with neighbors who have linked into your Ring Neighborhoods network.
+- Ring Neighbors: Share suspicious events with neighbors who have linked into your Ring Neighborhoods network.

-Note: In order to access recordings you will need to have an active Ring Video Recording subscription.
-Get more details on Ring Video Recording subscriptions here.
+Note: In order to access recordings you will need to have an active Ring Protect Plan subscription.
+Get more details on Ring Protect Plan subscriptions.

-- Change Wi-Fi Network: This tool will allow you change the network that your Floodlight Cam is attached to.
-Note that you should be near your Floodlight Cam and have your Wi-Fi password handy.
+- Change Wifi Network: This tool will allow you change the network that your Floodlight Cam is attached to.

 - Last Health Check: This is the last time the information on this screen has been updated.